lvclark/paralog_id/doc/next_steps.md

 A p-value threshold is lowered until groups are identified that don't violate Hind/HE expectations.

-An algorithm like simulated annealing or MCMC is used to shuffle tags between the two or more isoloci.
+An tabu search is used to shuffle tags between the two or more isoloci.
 The goal is to minimize Hind/HE for both/all isoloci.
 The chance of moving a tag from one isolocus to another is influenced somewhat by similarity to the reference.
 After Hind/HE is below the expected value for